cancerberoSgx/nodegui/website/docs/guides/styling.md

 When conflicts arise, the widget's own inline style sheet is always preferred to any inherited style sheet, irrespective of the specificity of the conflicting rules.
 Likewise, the parent widget's style sheet is preferred to the grandparent's, etc.

-The behaviour is similar to what we see on the web.
+The behavior is similar to what we see on the web.

 > For more in depth examples see here: https://doc.qt.io/qt-5/stylesheet-syntax.html#cascading